 Installs by OS

 The type of device your attendees use can actually tell you a lot about who they are.
-(This report gives some cursory insight.)
 Perhaps most importantly, however, knowing your iPhone v.
 Android numbers will give you a heads up as to how to optimize your app, mobile site, and other mobile efforts you’re providing at your events.

 When building your app, it’s a good idea to preview it on both an iPhone and an Android phone.
 This will eliminate any surprises of attendees complaining about device issues and you being stuck without a visual to help them troubleshoot.

 The highest profile of all event app metrics for determining the overall effectiveness of your app is, of course, app installs or your app adoption rate.
 Most people who use an event app ask themselves at some point in time, “Was it worth it?”
 By taking the number app installs and dividing it by your total attendance, you’ll get a percent adoption rate.
 Percent adoption can tell you how your audience reacted to the idea of an event app and simply answer, “Did my attendees use it?”

-The only thing to keep in mind with your percent adoption is that sometimes it’s a more accurate measurement of how well your marketed your event app, rather than the effectiveness of the app itself.
+The only thing to keep in mind with your percent adoption is that sometimes it’s a more accurate measurement of how well you marketed your event app, rather than the effectiveness of the app itself.
 If you want a fully accurate picture of how many of your attendees will use an event app, make sure you’ve done everything possible to promote it in the first place.
 You want to make sure that your attendees aren’t just downloading the app and checking it out once — you want engagement!

 If you’re ready to turn your attendees’ behaviors into actionable data, start building a guide with Guidebook Builder today.
 It’s free to try and extremely easy to use!